dsp2003/clef/README.md

 + [M] In order to compensate the protection removal, Tesla Spikes now have 20 points of "health" and much harder to harvest as a result

-+ [M] Restored battle music (mixdown at lower levels in order to tone down the interference with mission dungeons)

 + [N] More zoom levels (from 1.0 to 10, with 0.5 step) and screen resolutions:
  - 640 x 480
  - 800 x 600